Vicente Fox: 2023 xenophobia controversy

 Fox stirred controversy in July 2023 when he shared an image on his Twitter account criticizing some of the Morena contenders for the 2024 presidential elections and supporting the PAN pre-candidate Xóchitl Gálvez.
 The image, which made reference to the contenders' ancestries, read: "Sheinbaum is a Bulgarian Jew, Marcelo is a French fifí, Noroña is an alien and Adán Augusto is from Transylvania.
 The only one who's Mexican is Xóchitl!".
 Fox was immediately criticized and accused of being antisemitic and xenophobic by social media users and politicians, even from those belonging to the PAN and the opposition to Morena, who noted that the former President himself was of German and Spanish ancestry.
 Eventually Xóchitl Gálvez herself condemned the tweet.
 Fox later deleted the image and on July 23 he apologized to the Jewish community, stating that he had not created the image and had merely retweeted it, and affirming that he had a "profound respect for the Jewish community".

+Response to the 2025 Mexican protests

+In response to the 2025 Mexican protests, Fox framed the protests as a "great homage" to Manzo.